dnnrly/wait-for/README.md

 At the moment, you can wait for a few different kinds of thing.
 They are:

-* HTTP or HTTPS success response
+* HTTP or HTTPS success response or any expected response following regular expressions
 * TCP or GRPC connection
 * DNS IP resolve address change